Everwood: Season 3

-The third season opens with Andy receiving a letter from Madison tell him that she is in Denver, and is not going to tell him her decision regarding the pregnancy and she wants no further contract.
+The third season opens with Andy receiving a letter from Madison telling him that she is in Denver, and is not going to tell him her decision regarding the pregnancy and she wants no further contact.
 Andy contemplates telling Ephram, but Harold convinces him not to do so, for the sake of Ephram and Amy.

 Ephram returns from his summer classes at Juilliard with the disappointing news that he did not receive high marks and begins to intensify his piano studies, which places a strain on his relationship with Amy.
 The two, now in their senior year of high school, befriend an extremely shy girl, named Hannah (Sarah Drew), who is staying with Nina.
 Hannah is a junior and tells Amy that her parents are travelling in Hong Kong, but later reveals that her father, with whom she was extremely close, suffers from late-stage Huntington's Disease and she was in fact sent to Everwood so she wouldn't have to watch his suffering.
 With the support of Amy, Ephram, Harold, and Bright, Hannah decides to get tested and discovers that she didn't inherit the Huntington's gene from her father.

 After much discussion with Hannah, Amy decides to sleep with Ephram and they sneak away to the Abbotts' lake cabin, but Amy gets cold feet and backs out.
 Ephram is understanding and in the morning she has a change of heart and loses her virginity to Ephram.
 Around Christmas, Bright tells Ephram where Madison's band is playing and he goes to see her and lies to Amy about it.
 Ephram misses seeing Madison, but feeling guilty confesses where he went to Amy.
 Amy is extremely upset telling Ephram that he is devoting all his time to the piano, while she has had to give up her hobbies and school activities to make time for their relationship and resents this.
 Ephram agrees to set aside more time for them and they make up.

 Bright gets a job at the County Clerk's office with his mother Rose.
 His promiscuity catches up to him when one young intern accuses him of sexual harassment.
 Bright maintains that she misunderstood his actions, does not admit guilt and is cleared by an investigation.
 Rose, embarrassed and hurt, realizes that Bright has long treated women badly, and fires him anyway to teach him a lesson.
 Bright resolves to do better.

 The third season also sees the arrival of a new, younger doctor named Jake Hartman, whom neither Harold nor Andy like very much, due to his over-zealous attitude.
 He takes up residence in Harold's former office.
 Nina, despite her feelings for Andy, believes that she has a future with Jake and begins dating him.